Clinical Management of Childhood Obesity and Related Co-morbidities

 Rhythm Pharmaceuticals has provided sponsorship to SBK to cover the cost of stand space for this meeting.
 Rhythm Pharmaceuticals has had no influence over the meeting agenda or arrangements.

-Your programme has been developed with the support of the educational forum chair: Professor Julian Hamilton-Shield.
+This programme was developed with the support of the educational forum chair, Professor Julian Hamilton-Shield.

 Professor Julian Hamilton-Shield